 You cannot use the same flea treatments

-Summer is here, the weather is warm, and you sent Rover out to romp around the backyard for the day.
+Summer is here, the weather is warm, and you bring your dog out to romp around the backyard while you garden .
 He looks like he is having a blast and finds himself a nice shady place to lay down out of the sun.
-Later that night all he seems to be interested in is trying to claw his own skin off.
+Later that night all he seems to be interested in is trying to scratch and dig at his fur.

 You make him lay down and examine his belly.
 To your utter shock and horror, his belly seems to be alive with little black dots crawling all over the place and leaving tiny red welts everywhere they go.
 Yes, that's right: your best friend was kind enough to bring in a few dozen unwelcome guests in the form of fleas.

-Time to give him a nice warm flea bath and then treat him with one of the recommended over the counter flea meds.
-If the infestation is too bad or the OTC treatments don't work, read more about treating fleas in our Condition Guide or take your furry friend to see his favorite vet for further diagnosis and treatment.
+Time to give him a nice warm flea bath and then treat him with one of the vet-recommended flea meds.
+Read more about treating fleas in our Condition Guide and take your furry friend to see his favorite vet for further diagnosis and treatment.